 - Strawberries

 Small bite-sized portions of fruits served daily will delight your guinea pig and provide much-needed vitamins.
+Always wash all fruits and vegetables thoroughly before serving to remove harmful pesticides, and avoid serving them cold.

-What Foods a Guinea Pig Shouldn’t Eat?
+Foods Guinea Pigs Shouldn’t Eat

 - Chocolate or anything else containing caffeine